7 best virtual office software for remote team collaboration

 Best for:

-- Remote or hybrid teams in product design or software development looking for simultaneous screen-sharing for collaborative coding and cross-checks.
+Product design or software engineer teams looking for simultaneous screen-sharing for collaborative coding and cross-checks.

 6. Happeo

-Happeo is a company intranet tool that helps you manage information by uniting all your apps, tools, and teams in one place.
-Remember that VHS drawer you had to keep all your favorite tapes so nothing got misplaced or lost?
-Well, this is the digital equivalent for remote companies.
+Happeo is a company intranet tool that helps you manage information by uniting all your apps, tools, and teams in one place—making it especially useful for asynchronous collaboration

 With this platform, you can create a detailed employee directory, an in-depth analytics dashboard, news feed, and even internal blog posts.
 This way, you can build your company culture as you grow.